-This cosmopolitan village is appealing to both visitors and the year-round residential community alike.
-Jesús, also known as Nuestra Señora de Jesús (in Spanish) and Nostra Senyora de Jesús (in Catalan), is a small inland town situated just a couple of miles to the North of Ibiza Town.
+Jesus is a cosmopolitan village is appealing to both visitors and the year-round residential community alike.
+Residing on a small inland town situated just a couple of miles to the North of Ibiza Town, Jesus property owners can enjoy all the delights of this beautiful island from a spectacular vantage point.

 Jesus property insights

-An average price for a house in Jesus is €6,500 per sq. meter.
-A price for an apartment is significantly lower compared to Ibiza‘s standard and it hovers around €3,800 per sq. meter.
+An average price for a house in Jesus is €6,500 per sq. metre.
+A price for an apartment is significantly lower compared to Ibiza‘s standard and it hovers around €3,800 per sq. metre.
 There is a premium value for a house with a sea view position of around 110% on the top of the selling price.

 Sale price distribution in Jesus